Huhngoku/ADVOCATE/README.md

 `doc` directory.

 ## Warning
-The modified runtime is currently only implemented and tested fot `amd64`.
+The modified runtime is currently only implemented and tested for `amd64`.
 For `arm64` an untested implementation exists, but there are no guaranties, that this implementation is runnable.

 ## How
 The go-patch folder contains a modified version of the go compiler and runtime.
-With this modified version it is possible to save a trace as described in 'Trace Structure'.
+With this modified version it is possible to save a trace of the program.

 To build the new runtime, run the 'all.bash' or 'all.bat' file in the 'src' directory.
 This will create a 'bin' directory containing a 'go' executable.
 This executable can be used as your new go envirement e.g. with `./go run main.go` or `./go build`.

-It is necessary to set the GOROOT environment variable to the path of the `./go` executable, e.g. with
+It is necessary to set the GOROOT environment variable to the path of `go-patch`, e.g. with
 ```
 export GOROOT=$HOME/dedego/go-patch/
 ```